sandrolutz/I2C-UltrasonicSensor/README.md

 > ```Ultrasonic ultrasonic(\<trigger_pin\>, \<echo_pin\>)```

 ## Download
-You can simply download the current version of this project [here](https://github.com/sandrolutz/I2C-UltrasonicSensor/archive/master.zip).
+1. Download the current version of this project [here](https://github.com/sandrolutz/I2C-UltrasonicSensor/archive/master.zip).
+2. Unzip the files into a folder named ```I2C-UltrasonicSensor``` to ensure correct functionality of the Arduino IDE.

 ## Usage
 The communication with this I2C sensor is as follows: